An Almost-Optimal Upper Bound on the Push Number of the Torus Puzzle: Preliminaries

 \subparagraph*{Permutations.} Since each rotation can also be interpreted as permutation of the elements in $A$, we employ the \emph{left-to-right} convention for permutation products.
 In this way, the configuration of elements resulting from a sequence of rotations corresponds to the action on $A$ of the permutation resulting from their product.
-Finally, we briefly recall some standard concepts used in the paper: a permutation $\pi$ can be decomposed into a product of some number $k$ of disjoint \emph{cycles} $C_1, C_2, \dots, C_k$, i.e., $\pi = C_1 C_2 \dots C_k$.
-A \emph{transposition} is a permutation consisting of a single cycle of length $2$, and an \emph{involution} is a permutation in which each cycle has length at most $2$, i.e., each cycle is either a \emph{fixed-point} (i.e., a cycle of length $1$) or a transposition.
+Finally, we briefly recall some standard concepts used in the paper: a permutation $\pi$ can be decomposed into a product of some number $k$ of disjoint \emph{cycles}\footnote{A cycle $(x_1 \; x_2 \; \dots \; x_\ell )$ of length $\ell \ge 1$ is a permutation $\gamma$ such that: (i) all elements $x_1, \dots, x_\ell$ are distinct, (ii) $\gamma(x_i) = x_{i+1}$ for $i = 1, \dots, \ell-1$, (iii) $\gamma(x_\ell) = x_1$, and (iv) $\gamma(x) = x$ for all $x \not\in \{x_1, \dots, x_\ell\}$.} $C_1, C_2, \dots, C_k$, i.e., $\pi = C_1 C_2 \dots C_k$.
+A \emph{transposition} is a permutation consisting of a single cycle of length $2$, and an \emph{involution} is a permutation in which each cycle has length at most $2$, i.e., each cycle is either a \emph{fixed-point} (a cycle of length $1$) or a transposition.
 The number of cycles of length $2$ of a permutation $\pi$ is denoted by $a_2(\pi)$.
 Each permutation $\pi$ can be written as either a product of an even number of transpositions, or as a product of an odd number of transpositions, but not both, and the \emph{parity} of $\pi$ is defined as the parity of the number of such transpositions.
 If a permutation $\pi$ of $n$ elements has $k$ cycles (including its fixed-points), then the parity of $\pi$ is equal to the parity of $n - k$.
 Moreover, the parity of a permutation $\pi$ is the same as that of its inverse $\pi^{-1}$.
 The product $\pi \sigma$ of two permutations $\pi$ and $\sigma$ is even if and only if the parities of $\pi$ and $\sigma$ are the same (i.e., $\pi$ and $\sigma$ are both even or both odd).

-\section{Solving the Torus Puzzle using \texorpdfstring{$O(mn \log \max\{m,n\})$}{O(mn log max{m,n})} unit rotations}
+\section{Solving the Torus Puzzle using \texorpdfstring{$O(mn \cdot \log \max\{m,n\})$}{O(mn log max{m,n})} unit rotations}

 In this section we provide an algorithm solving any sortable $m \times n$ instance of the Torus Puzzle using only $O(mn \cdot \log \max\{m, n\})$ rotations.
-We consider the case in which all rows can only rotate rightward and while columns can only rotate downward.
-In Section~\ref{sec:conclusions} we discus how arbitrary rotation directions can be handled.
+We consider the case in which all rows can only rotate rightward while columns can only rotate downward.
+In Section~\ref{sec:conclusions} we discuss how arbitrary rotation directions can be handled.

 We start with some definitions.
 We say that a column $C_j$ is \emph{near-full} if all elements $x$ in the body of $C_j$ satisfy $\col(x) = j$, i.e., they are in their target column.
 If $C_j$ is not near-full, we say that it is \emph{underfull}.
 A column $C_j$ is \emph{body-full} if it is near-full and its body contains all (and only) the elements $x$ with $\col(x) = j$ and $\row(x)>1$.
 In other words, the body of $C_j$ contains exactly the same set of elements as that in the sorted configuration, but these elements can appear in an arbitrary order.
 Finally, a column is \emph{body-sorted} if all elements in its body are in their respective target positions.